screwdriver-cd/guide/docs/cluster-management/configure-api.md

             email: dev-null@screwdriver.cd # [Optional] Email for code checkout
             commentUserToken: A_BOT_GITHUB_PERSONAL_ACCESS_TOKEN # [Optional] Token for writing PR comments in Github, needs "public_repo" scope
             privateRepo: false # [Optional] Set to true to support private repo; will need read and write access to public and private repos (https://developer.github.com/v3/oauth/#scopes)
-            autoDeployKeyGeneration: false # [Optional] Set to true to allow automatic generation of private and public deploy keys and add them to the build pipeline and Github, respectively
+            autoDeployKeyGeneration: false # [Optional] Set to true to allow automatic generation of private and public deploy keys and add them to the build pipeline and Github for repo checkout, respectively
 ```

 If users want to use private repo, they also need to set up `SCM_USERNAME` and `SCM_ACCESS_TOKEN` as [secrets](../../user-guide/configuration/secrets) in their `screwdriver.yaml`.